Dusandinho/PreFab/README.md

 GDS and SEM images are found in the `data/` directory.

+Sample device images (to be predicted) are found in the `devices/` directory.

 ## Authors
 `PreFab` was written by Dusan Gostimirovic with Odile Liboiron-Ladouceur, Danxia Xu, and Yuri Grinberg.